Who is Online

 It has been argued that demonstrating that there is no soul removes the consequences of being good or evil; that if others are persuaded to believe this they will feel free to commit immoral acts because they will fear no ultimate retribution.

-If the only future presence you have beyond your death is posterity there is a strong incentive to be well remembered.
+As the only presence you will have, beyond your death, is posterity, there is a strong incentive to be well remembered.

 Perhaps you can discover new knowledge, invent something or leave something else worthwhile.
 Maybe you can become famous?